Brushes

 The jars are quiet now,

-the canvas still white.
+the canvas half-finished.

 I press one to my palm—